On this site:

 This is quite a unique scope.
 It is a home-built scope after the “Elektorscope” design by the Dutch electronic magazine Elektuur.

-Anybody who loves scope kits, should understand how unique this DIY scope is.
+Anybody who loves scope kits should understand how unique this DIY scope is.
 It has been built after the Elektorscope design.
-In 1975 Elektuur ran a series of articles on this DIY scope.
-The design had a modular set-up: one had the option to build one or two Y amplifiers, there were a number of improvements for the time base and the amplifiers, and the design could be modified to accomodate different types of CRTs, so if you had a decent CRT at hand, you could build your scope around it.
-Elektuur sold PCBs and front plates for this design.
-The front plates were modular: a front plate for every module so if you'd want to build a four-channel scope, you'd have four four amplifier fronts.
-They had two types of front plates for the CRT: a mall one for 7 CRTs and a larger one for 10-15 cm tubes.
+From February 1975 until February 1976 Elektuur ran a series of articles on this DIY scope design.
+These appeared in the international Elektor editions a year later.
+It had a modular set-up: one had the option to build either one or two input amplifiers.
+One could choose between a 7 cm or 13 cm CRT.
+You could use any CRT you happened to have, on condition it was sensitive enough.
+Elektuur sold PCBs and front panels for this design.
+The front panels were modular: a front panel for every module so if you'd want to build a four-channel scope, you'd have four four amplifier front panels.
+They had two types of front panels for the CRT: a small one for 7 cm CRTs and a larger one for 10-15 cm tubes.

 Overview of the internal construction of this Elektorscope.